Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-3A-3B/README.md

 * Click **Generate code** in the menu **Registration Codes** with default values selected
 * In the window that opens, click **Generate**

 ![Alt text](images/image058.png)

 This action creates an auto registration code, as it can be seen in the example below.
-This code is valid for 10 user registrations over a period of one month (here by example the 29th of June 2019).
+This code is valid for 10 user registrations over a period of one month (here by example the 17th of January 2025).
 Past this date, the code will no longer be valid.

 ![Alt text](images/image059.png)

 **Click in the code box, select all, copy and paste your code somewhere.
-We will need it later.**
+We will need it later.
+The entire code is not visible in the UI.
+So, do not rely on your visual ability to note the code**

 You can log out as Renee.